-Kathryn Bennett is a rising junior, majoring in Environmental Science and Sustainability.
+Kathryn Bennett is a rising junior, dual majoring in Environmental Science and Sustainability.
 She is the Vice President of Chapter Life of the sorority Alpha Xi Delta, and a member of the UNH Ski and Board Club.
 This past year, she has been assisting in the calculation of the UNH Durham campus nitrogen footprint for the year of 2016 at UNH's Sustainability Institute.
 This summer Kathryn will be interning with Thornton Tomasetti, one of the most sustainable firms in the architecture, engineering, and construction world, is excited to help advance their sustainable business operations and learn more about how sustainable practices can be applied in a corporate setting.

 Ilona Drew is a student of the Master in Public Policy program at the Carsey School of Public Policy, focusing on Strategy and Communication.
 She completed her undergraduate degree at the University of New Hampshire, Peter T. Paul College of Business and Economics with a B.S. in Business Management.
 Ilona competed in the Social Venture Innovation Challenge in Fall 2014, winning a Judge's Special Prize in the Community Track, and is currently a Graduate Research Fellow with the Center for Social Innovation and Enterprise (CSIE).
 Her work with CSIE is focused on the Social Sector Franchising Initiative, helping to compile Living Case Studies of social enterprises employing the franchising methodology to scale their operations in Africa.
 She will be interning this summer with Pax World Management in Portsmouth, NH, which is a sustainable and socially responsible investment firm.
 She is excited to assist with conducting research and analysis on environmental, social, and governance issues to support their sustainable investment activities.
 After graduation, Ilona plans to put her knowledge to work at the nexus of business and public policy to help social ventures improve their efficiency and effectiveness.